Meghan Markle’s Past Job Explains Why She Has Handwriting That Seems Picture Perfect

 — Graphology (@BAOGraphology) December 3, 2017

 Winnie Park also explained that at Paper Source, they screen their potential employees for their creativity, and Meghan Markle was the kind of person who “really enjoys the creative aspects of the job, who enjoys helping people and also someone who enjoys making creative projects come to life.”
-As someone who is creative and appreciates the art of handwriting, it makes sense that Markle has also talked in the past about being a “big fan of custom stationary,” and how it can make a very special gift for friends.
+As someone who is creative and appreciates the art of handwriting, it makes sense that Markle has also talked in the past about being a “big fan of custom stationery” and how it can make a very special gift for friends.

 While Meghan Markle did not have to write up her own wedding invitations, this does not mean she will not have the chance to use her calligraphy background.
 Whether this means writing personal invitations to those closest to her and Prince Harry, or even sending thank you letters after the fact, it is likely that Markle’s picture perfect handwriting will be on display at some point.